 As well as being an almost ever-present during the club’s golden era of the late nineties and early noughties, Marwaha’s international career flourished.
 He eventually played in the European Championships and two Commonwealth Games for Scotland (Melbourne and then Delhi), as well as representing Great Britain in Vancouver.
 Scotland's most capped player, Vishal amassed 190 outdoor caps for Scotland and 13 for GB.

 Prodigiously skilful, Marwaha’s outstanding technical ability and control made him an opponent it was virtually impossible to dispossess and this, allied to fitness, intelligent distribution and a ferocious competitive spirit plus the ability to pitch in with important goals, led to his being comfortable in just about any midfield against almost any opponent.
 Latterly his career saw him drop back into defence with predictable aplomb.
 With his particular skill-set it was inevitable that he would be an outstanding exponent of the indoor code and so it proved as he gained 53 caps in an era when indoor international fixtures were relatively thin on the ground.

 His retirement in 2011 - following the last hurrah of a final, emotional, Scottish Cup win - led some to wonder whether this might signal the end of an era.
-Happily, this is not the case and Vishal will coach the 1st Team from season 2011/12.
-There would appear to be more to be written in this particular story yet.
+Happily, this is not the case and not only did Vishal coach the 1s between 2011 and 2013 but made a return to playing duties for 2013-14.